JingweiZuo/SE4TeC/Docker_Cluster/README.md

 # How to use HDFS/Spark Workbench

-To start an HDFS/Spark Workbench by one single commande:
+To start an HDFS/Spark Workbench by one single command:
 ```
     docker-compose up -d
 ```